 Richard I's reputation seems to have travelled to the Holy Land before him, his arrival reinvigorated the siege and on 11th July, Moslem defenders surrendered the city to the Christian army in violation of the orders of Saladin.
 The city walls were breached early in July and on the 11th July, its garrison offered their terms of surrender.
 They agreed to surrender two thousand prisoners, to pay two hundred thousand gold pieces and to return the True Cross, a venerated Christian relic.

 Richard, Philip, and Leopold V of Austria disagreed over the distribution of the spoils of their victory.
 Richard deeply insulted Leopold when he threw down his standard from the walls of Acre, an action which was to have dire consequences for him in the future.
 A further cause of dissension among the leaders of the crusade was Richard's support of Guy de Lusignan, King of Jerusalem, while Philip Augustus and Leopold supported his rival for the title, Conrad of Montferrat.

 King Phillip Augustus of France was anxious to return home, he did not enjoy being eclipsed by Richard, his health had suffered and he was piqued at the repudiation of his sister.
 He set sail for France on 3rd of August , abandoning the crusade but left behind a large portion of his army and funds to pay them, leaving Richard the sole leader of the Third Crusade.

-An exchange of prisoners from Acre was arranged with Saladin, but problems arose in the arrangements.
+An exchange of prisoners from Acre was arranged with Saladin, but problems arose.
 Richard believed Saladin to be creating delays.
 He consequently ordered the massacre of all the Moslem prisoners.
 Two thousand seven hundred prisoners were executed outside the walls of Acre.
 They were killed within sight of Saladin's army who made attempts at rescue but were driven back.
 This act of cruelty remains a bloody stain on Richard's reputation.